rmsk2/mobilenotifier/readme.md

 ## Configuring IFTTT

-As a default the software expects to be able to call IFTTT webhooks ("normal" webhooks without a JSON payload).
-The action to take if the webhook trigger was received is either sending an SMS via
+As a default the software expects to be able to call IFTTT webhooks ("normal" webhooks without a JSON payload) via the following URL `https://maker.ifttt.com/trigger/{address}/with/key/{IFTTT_API_KEY}`, where `address`is taken from the address book as descibed above.
+The action to take if the webhook trigger was received is either sending an SMS via `Android SMS` or
-`Android SMS` or `Send a notification from the IFTTT app` for a push message.
+`Send a notification from the IFTTT app` for a push message.
 In these actions add `Value1` as the sole "ingredient". `Value1` will then be replaced by the actual message to be sent.
 Please note that the webhook feature requires you to subscribe to an IFTTT pro account which is not free.

 I utilize an older Android phone which is not in daily use anymore as the "host" for the IFTTT "Android SMS" action.
 This phone then sends the reminder SMS messages to the recipients in our family.
 My first idea was to use the API of the messaging app Threema to send messages but unfortunately they closed their API for non business customers.
 I know that IFTTT has some actions which allow to send WhatsApp